PM Modi's mother Hiraben passes away | Politics

 - India

-Prime Minister Narendra Modi's mother Hiraben (99) passed away at a hospital in Ahmedabad on Friday.
+Prime Minister Narendra Modi's mother Hiraben passed away at a hospital in Ahmedabad early on Friday.
+She was 99.

-A bulletin from the UN Mehta Institute of Cardiology and Research Centre, where she was admitted on Wednesday said Hiraben has passed away.
+A bulletin from the UN Mehta Institute of Cardiology and Research Centre, where she was admitted on Wednesday after her health deteriorated, shared the news of her demise.

+''A great journey of 100 years has come to an end.
+I have witnessed three qualities in mother, a journey like that of a tapasvi (saint), a selfless worker and life dedicated to values,'' Modi tweeted.

+''When I met her on her 100th birthday she told one thing which I always remember. ''Kam karo buddhi thi, jivan jivo suddhi thi'' (work using your brain and live life with purity,'' he said in the tweet.

-PM Modi had reached Ahmedabad from Delhi on Wednesday afternoon and visited the hospital to meet his mother.
-He had remained at the hospital for more than an hour and had also spoken to doctors at the hospital, a government-funded autonomous medical facility.
+PM Modi had visited the hospital to inquire about his mother's health on Wednesday after learning about her condition.
+After spending over an hour at the hospital on that day, the PM had left for Delhi after doctors informed him that her health was stable.
+He had also spoken to doctors at the hospital, a government-funded autonomous medical facility.

-Hiraben, also called Hiraba, lived at Raysan village near Gandhinagar city with PM Modi's younger brother Pankaj Modi.
+Hiraben, also called Hiraba, lived at Raysan village with PM Modi's younger brother.
 The prime minister regularly visited Raysan and spent time with his mother during most of his Gujarat visits.

+Nationalist Congress Party (NCP) chief Sharad Pawar offered tributes to the prime minister's mother. ''Narendra Bhai , I am deeply saddened to know about passing away of your mother.
+It's an irreparable loss of a irreplaceable person in life !
+Please accept my sincere condolences on her loss.
+May her soul rest in eternal peace,'' Pawar said.
+Goa Chief Minister Pramod Sawant said in a tweet, ''I am deeply pained by the passing away of Smt.
+Heera-ba, the mother of our Honourable Prime Minister Narendra Modi Ji.
+I express my heartfelt condolences to the Prime Minister and his entire family in this hour of grief.'' ''My deepest condolences to Hon'ble PM Shri @narendramodi ji and family.
+We offer our tributes to the mother who gave inspiration of Karmayoga to her son, who is working hard to transform the nation.
+May her soul attain sadgati.
+Om Shanti,'' he said in another tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)